-The financial statements are prepared in accordance with Governmental Accounting Standards Board Statements No. 25 and No. 34 and reflect the accrual basis of accounting.
+The financial statements are prepared in accordance with Governmental Accounting Standards Board Statements No. 25: "Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans," and No. 34 and reflect the accrual basis of accounting.

 ■ INVESTMENTS